w-ahmad/GroupingTest/README.md

 ## Purpose

-This project exists only to reproduce the issue in a simple, focused way.
+This project exists only to reproduce the issue https://github.com/microsoft/microsoft-ui-xaml/issues/11085.

-The custom implementation code used in this repro is under the [CustomImplementation]() folder.
+The custom implementation code for `ICollectionView` used in this repro is under the [CustomImplementation](https://github.com/w-ahmad/GroupingTest/tree/master/GroupingTest/CustomImplementation) folder.

 ## Run